ByVictorrr/IOTsketch/README.md

 * Once you see the bot connected to your room (this is your username), you can start sending commands from the arduino to the server directly and vice versa.

+**NOTE: The Server wont let the ESP connect unless the client has connected already**

 ## 4. IOTbot API ( arduino/arduino/IOTbot.h )
 0. IOTbot(rx, tx, debugPin, ssid, wpa, username, password, isFirstUpload): the first 3 parms are required, but the others are used on the first upload to store the credentials on the esp.